Skip to main content

 The initial email reply from ATC to the operator is known as the pre-notification and the telephone call on the day of operation detailing the procedures to follow is know as the tactical notification.

-UAS operators also require landowner permission to fly.
-An example of this, in the vicinity of Belfast City Airport, is Belfast Harbour Estate who can be contacted via ‘Port Access’ on https://www.belfast-harbour.co.uk.
+RPAS operators also require landowner permission to fly.
+An example of this, in the vicinity of Belfast City Airport, is Belfast Harbour Estate who can be contacted via ‘Port Access’ on https://www.belfast-harbour.co.uk

 Contact us